 On August 6, 2010, a purported class action lawsuit entitled Perlmutter v.
 Intuitive Surgical et al., No. CV10-3451, was filed against us and seven of our current and former officers and directors in the U.S. District Court for the Northern District of California.
 The lawsuit seeks unspecified damages on behalf of a putative class of persons who purchased or otherwise acquired our common stock between February 1, 2008 and January 7, 2009.
 The complaint alleges that the defendants violated federal securities laws by making allegedly false and misleading statements and omitting certain material facts in our filings with the Securities and Exchange Commission.
 On February 15, 2011, the Police Retirement System of St. Louis was appointed Lead Plaintiff in the case pursuant to the Private Securities Litigation Reform Act of 1995.
 An amended complaint was filed on April 15, 2011, making allegations substantially similar to the allegations described above.
 On May 23, 2011, we filed a motion to dismiss the amended complaint.
 On August 10, 2011 that motion was granted and the action was dismissed; the plaintiffs were given 30 days to file an amended complaint.
-On September 12, 2011, plaintiffs filed their amended complaint.
-The allegations contained therein are substantially similar to the allegations in the prior complaint.
 We filed a motion to dismiss the amended complaint.
-A hearing on that motion has not yet occurred.
+A hearing occurred on February 16, 2012, and on May 22, 2012 the Company's motion was granted.
+The complaint was dismissed with prejudice, and a final judgment was entered in the Company's favor on June 1, 2012.
+On June 20, 2012, Plaintiffs filed a notice of appeal with the United States Court of Appeals for the Ninth Circuit.
+The appeal is styled Police Retirement System of St. Louis v.
+Intuitive Surgical, Inc. et al.,